alteryx/featuretools/docs/source/getting_started/getting_started_index.rst

 Getting Started
 ---------------

-For a quick introduction to Featuretools, check out our :doc:`5 minute quick start guide <../index>`.
+For a quick introduction to Featuretools, check out our :ref:`5 minute quick start guide <quick-start>`.

 How to start working with Featuretools; the main concepts: